 Note that in Elan equality testing is always 'equality by value'; there is no such thing as 'equality by reference'.

 The compiler rejects any attempt to compare instances of different classes unless abstract classes and inheritance are involved.
-Two instances which are subclasses of the same abstract class compare equal only if they are of the same class (and have the same property vlaues).
+Two instances which are subclasses of the same abstract class compare equal only if they are of the same class (and have the same property values).

 Numeric comparison